dart-lang/dart_style/README.md

 * Before sending an email, see if you are asking a [frequently asked question][faq].

-* Before filing a bug, of if you want to understand how work on the formatter is managed, see how we [track issues][].
+* Before filing a bug, or if you want to understand how work on the formatter is managed, see how we [track issues][].

 [faq]: https://github.com/dart-lang/dart_style/wiki/FAQ